Sam Poh Tong Temple

 The Sam Poh Tong Temple (三寶洞 'three treasures cave') (also known as the Three Buddhas Cave) is a Chinese temple built within a limestone cave and is the oldest and the main cave temple in Ipoh, Perak, Malaysia.
-The temple was built in a raw limestone cave in the mountains located about 5 km from the city centre and follows the Buddhist branch of Mahāyāna Buddhism.
+The temple was built in a raw limestone cave in the mountains located about 5 km from the city centre and follows Mahāyāna Buddhism.

 History

 The cave which now became the temple gateway was founded by a monk from China in 1890 who walked through the area from Ipoh.
-The monk then decided to make the cave as his home and a place for meditation where he remained there until the end of his life.
-This was then continued by other monks and nuns who dedicated their lives to Buddha where a temple was then constructed in the 1950s.
+The monk then decided to make the cave his home and a place for meditation where he remained until the end of his life.
+This was then continued by other monks and nuns.
+A temple was then constructed in the 1950s.